Release Notes

 For the protection of our customers, NGINX doesn’t disclose security issues until an investigation has occurred and a fix is available.

-This release includes the following security update:
+This release includes the following security updates:

 • Instance Manager vulnerability CVE-2023-1550